devleaks/golfleague/common/docs/guide/intro.md

 Competition follow rules.

 At round level, competition rule are traditional golf rule systems: Strokeplay, matchplay, Stableford, foursome, best ball...
+Most competition can be played while taking handicap into account or not.

-Again, at tournament and season levels, rules traditionally found in common systems are available:
+At tournament and season levels, rules traditionally found in common systems are available:
 Simple sum of scores, Best of three scores, points per position...

 If necessary, Yii Golf League allow you to develop and insert your personal rule system if you need through a simple plugin system.

 Scoring